By Nimisha Misra Feb. 09, 2018

 Where is my bloody movie?
 Yes I’ve had a television show and a few cringe-worthy patriotic films to my name, but I think that my life is dramatically apt for a biopic’s screenplay.

 I’m taking time out of my busy schedule of haunting eleventh graders to speak to you about a matter of urgency.
-It has come to our royal attention that renowned director Sanjay Leela Bhansali has made a blockbuster out of Queen Padmavati’s life after being roughed up by a Sena.
-I feel utterly ashamed to admit that my extremely distant descendants stormed an entire castle only to beat up one guy.
+It has come to our royal attention that biopics are the flavour of the season.
+There is one on Rani Laxmibai, Manikarnika, I hear, and one on the PM.
+This after renowned director Sanjay Leela Bhansali made a blockbuster out of Queen Padmavati’s life.
+It has been more than a year but I feel utterly ashamed to admit that my extremely distant descendants stormed an entire castle only to beat up one guy, for making a movie.
 We were a warrior people, not bullies on a playground.

 Epic reminds me.
 To all the producers reading this, I have a question to ask.
 Where is my bloody movie?
 Yes I’ve had a television show and a few cringe-worthy patriotic movies to my name, but I think that my life is dramatically apt for a biopic’s screenplay.
-I mean you are making a biopic on a guy who was convicted in a serial blasts case!
+I mean you made a biopic on a guy who was convicted in a serial blasts case!
+And there is going to be one of Rahul Gandhi.
+What exactly has he done?
 I fought the freaking Mughals, conquered so much land, married eleven gorgeous women.
-Yet Sanjay Dutt and Padmavati are the ones who get biopics Unlike Srimati Padmavati, I give you my written permission to fictionalise aspects to my life to make it more entertaining for the audience because I understand how the biz works.
+Yet look at the ones who get biopics.

 I’d prefer if Anurag Kashyap made a gritty reboot of the battle of Haldighati, Game of Thrones style.